joseVidalJimenez/stm32/README.md

 I wrote this project to learn how to use the arm tool chain using the command line to program and debug ARM STM32 microcontrollers.

 ## Challenges:
-My previous experience with microcontrollers it was using keil microvision IDE.
-At the beginning of the project, all what I wanted was to reach that stage where you build your application, and from there on troubleshoot my own code.
+At the beginning of the project, all what I wanted was to write some code and compile, and from there on troubleshoot my own code.
 However this road took longer than expected, I had to learn how to write makefiles, gain some understanding of link files, and how to debug using gdb.
 Moreover, to make my life "easier" I decided that I wanted to use the register model, so no: CMSIS, libraries, etc.

 ## Setup:
 * [Virtual box](https://www.virtualbox.org/)